savonet/book/audio.md

 Here, we want to play a song from the request queue when there is one, otherwise we play songs from the playlist.
-By default, if we are playing a song from the playlist and there is a new song in the queue, the operator will wait for the current playlist song to finish before playing the one from the queue: both are sources which play files, and such a source is not willing to be cut in the middle of a track.
-We can state that the queue is not willing to wait either, by setting its `track_sensitive`\index{track!sensitive} method to `false`, in which case the song from the queue will be immediately played:
+By default, if we are playing a song from the playlist and there is a new song in the queue, the operator will wait for the current playlist song to finish before playing the one from the queue.
+Both sources play files, and a source which plays files is not interrupted in the middle of a track by default.
+Every source says which of the two kinds it is through its `composition_type`\indexop{composition\_type} method, whose value is `"file"` for a playlist or a queue and `"live"` for a microphone or a harbor input, and Liquidsoap fills that in for us.
+We can state that the queue should not wait, by setting its `track_sensitive`\index{track!sensitive} method to `false`, in which case the song from the queue will be immediately played:

 ```liquidsoap
 radio = fallback([queue.{track_sensitive = false}, playlist])